Can a dog get kennel cough more than once? Causes- Treatment

 The causes of kennel cough

-While most cases of kennel cough are mild and will resolve on their own within a few weeks, some dogs may develop more severe symptoms that require treatment.
+While the majority of kennel cough infections are mild and go away on their own in a few weeks, some dogs may experience more serious symptoms that call for medical attention.

 How is kennel cough spread?